study-partner/study-partner.github.io/index.md

 ## Team Member Introduction

+Zian Zeng: I am studying for a B.S. in Computer Science (Data Science Track) in the Department of Information and Computer Sciences at the University of Hawaii.
+I expect to graduate in Spring, 2024.

 ## Overview

 *The problem:* ICS students often spend more time than they need on their homework and don’t learn the material as effectively as they could, because they study alone and do not leverage the power of face-to-face study groups with peer mentors.